Essential Winter Storm Preparedness Tech Under $150

 When a winter storm knocks out power, three things become immediately critical: communication (knowing what's happening and when help is coming), power (keeping phones charged for emergencies), and mobility (being able to leave if necessary).
 The gadgets below address all three needs without breaking the bank.

-1. Portable Power Station – Your Emergency Power Hub
+1. Westinghouse iGen200s Portable Power Station – Your Emergency Power Hub

-Westinghouse Portable Power Station with digital display and multiple charging ports
+Westinghouse iGen200s Portable Power Station with digital display and multiple charging ports

-Unlike gas generators that require ventilation and fuel, portable power stations are silent, fume-free, and safe to use indoors—exactly what you need when you're snowed in.
-A good portable power station strikes the perfect balance between capacity and affordability.
+Unlike gas generators that require ventilation and fuel, the Westinghouse iGen200s Portable Power Station is silent, fume-free, and safe to use indoors—exactly what you need when you're snowed in.
+This compact 194Wh unit delivers clean, pure sine wave power and features an intuitive LCD display showing remaining battery life.

-• Built-in flashlight – No fumbling for a separate light source
+• Built-in LED flashlight – No fumbling for a separate light source

-• Lightweight design – Easy to carry and store
+• Lightweight 5.5 lbs – Easy to carry with the built-in handle

-• LCD display – Shows remaining capacity so you can ration power
+• LCD display – Shows remaining capacity, input/output wattage

 Real-World Use:

-2. Midland ER210 Emergency Weather Radio – Stay Informed
+2. Midland ER310 Emergency Weather Radio – Stay Informed

-Midland ER210 Emergency Crank Weather Radio with flashlight and solar panel
+Midland ER310 Emergency Crank Weather Radio with NOAA weather alerts and flashlight

 When cell towers go down or your phone battery dies, a NOAA weather radio is your lifeline to critical information.
-The Midland ER210 is the best compact emergency radio I've tested, with multiple power options that ensure it works when you need it most.
+The Midland ER310 is an upgraded version of their popular emergency radio line, featuring enhanced durability and performance.
+It's the best compact emergency radio I've tested, with multiple power options that ensure it works when you need it most.

 Key Features: